How Can We Create Changemakers?

-To achieve meaningful change on sustainability issues, it's crucial that the next generation are well-informed of global socio-political and environmental issues and develop well-formed values, based on knowledge and critical thinking.
-But being informed is only half the answer, as young people also need the confidence and resilience to make real change a reality.
+To achieve meaningful change on sustainability issues, it's crucial that the next generation of young people are well-informed of global social, political and environmental issues and develop well-formed values, based on evidence-based knowledge and critical thinking.
+But being informed is only half of the answer, as young people also need the confidence and resilience to make real change reality.

 A New Generation of Changemakers

 Stable and durable change is most often a slow process, which requires building upon the steps made previously by others until, as if by magic, what seems impossible today becomes a real possibility tomorrow.
 This is the path that we must follow, if we as a species are going to adapt and thrive on a planet where overpopulation and sustainable development are key drivers of change.

 But how do we as educators ensure that these qualities and attributes become deeply ingrained within the hearts and minds of the next generation of youth?
 How can we get young people to think "What challenges can I solve with my talents?" or "What can I do to make a difference in my community? rather than simply "What career do I want when I grow up?"

 With the pace of recent advances in technology and the rise of artificial intelligence (AI), the jobs of today simply aren't going to be the jobs of tomorrow.
 As the 21st Century progresses, it's now widely expected by governments, business leaders and technologists that many of the current job creating industries, will become automated by AI in the coming decades.
 Indeed, research from the World Economic Forum estimates that 65% of current primary school students will be employed in jobs that don't exist yet.